The commandments, laws and rules within Christianity.

 3.3 Jesus, our guide for life

 And Jesus’ actions during his life on Earth are to be closely studied by Christians for guidance.
 Indeed, we have only to read of those actions in the New Testament (the Jesus bits) of the Bible to know exactly how we should lead our own lives.
-He gave examples of how we should structure life: what should be important to us.
-I mean within our relationships with God and our fellow human beings.
+He gave clear examples of how we should structure life: what should be important to us.

 Essentially, Jesus didn’t lay down more laws for us to dogmatically follow.
 No … he largely led by example, showing us how it should be done: to place others before ourselves, to not judge others, be ready to forgive those who do wrong towards us etc. In the main, he again provided us with powerful guidance on how to live a life based on the principle of love.